-Envista's digital forensics experts specialize in cyber incident response and investigations of data on computers, mobile devices, servers, and other devices.
+Envista's digital forensics experts specialize in investigations and collection of data on computers, mobile devices, servers, the cloud, complex network environments and other electronic devices.

-Our digital forensics experts have specialised expertise that allows them to assist their clients with the collection, examination, preservation, and presentation of digital evidence.
+Our digital forensics consultants have specialized expertise that allows them to assist their clients with the collection, examination, preservation, and presentation of digital evidence.

-Our experts can assist you in the technical portions when developing motions and orders to access evidence.
+Our digital forensics consultants can assist you in the technical portions when developing motions and orders to access evidence.
 In many instances, if the evidence is not asked for correctly with the proper technical terminology, it will result in receiving the wrong information or nothing at all.

 Before analysis, a protocol needs to be in place before work can even begin in many instances.
 Our experts can assist you in creating a protocol for examining evidence.
 This protocol will provide the necessary information to ensure all of the parties involved that the original evidence items will remain exactly as they were before the examination.
 Every attempt will be made in a digital forensics analysis to preserve digital evidence as a "snapshot in time" of exactly how they existed upon seizure or forensic imaging (copying).